karayabin/universe-snapshot/universe/Ling/Light_EndRoutine_CsrfPageCleaner/README.md

 What is it?
 --------------

-This tool helps implementing the [page security system of the csrf tools planet](https://github.com/lingtalfi/CSRFTools/blob/master/doc/pages/page-security-conception-notes.md).
+This tool helps implement the [page security system of the csrf tools planet](https://github.com/lingtalfi/CSRFTools/blob/master/doc/pages/page-security-conception-notes.md).

 Basically, we just clean the unused pages.